YunongPan/sicherheit_ws/README.md

 Path: `~/sicherheit_ws/src/laser_filters/launch/demonstrator_filter_total.launch`

 - **/demonstrator_speed_control/maximum_speed (default: 1.0 (100%))**
   - The speed of the robot when it is running without danger.
-Same as the robot speed displayed on interface.
+Same as the robot speed displayed on the interface.